40509.5 Hold Explained

 If your driver’s license becomes suspended and you get pulled over for another reason and the officer discovers your license is suspended, you may additionally get a traffic ticket for driving with a suspended license under Vehicle Code 14601.1.

-In order to clear up the 40509.5 hold, the traffic court needs to notify the DMV electronically that you’ve either paid your ticket or have calendared a court date and are handling it in court.
+In order to clear up the 40509.5 hold, the traffic court needs to notify the DMV electronically that you’ve either paid your ticket or have calendared a court date and have arraigned your case in traffic court.

-If your traffic ticket is in Los Angeles County, you’ll be dealing with a collections agency called GC Services, which is normally a whole fiasco in and of itself.
+If your traffic ticket is in Los Angeles County, you have had to deal with a collections agency called GC Services, which is a whole fiasco in and of itself.

-GC Services will lie to you tell you the only thing you can do is pay them to get your license back.
-That is completely untrue in many circumstances!
+GC Services may have lied to you told you the only thing you can do is pay your Los Angeles traffic ticket to get your license back.
+That is completely untrue in most circumstances!

 When you have a failure to appear in court, you are still entitled to another court date, even though GC Services may tell you that you are not!

-It is better to handle a traffic ticket with a failure to appear charge in traffic court rather than to pay GC Services, because paying GC Services may result in:
+It is better to handle a traffic ticket with a failure to appear charge in traffic court in order to avoid:

 - points going on your DMV record if the ticket is a moving violation; and